EddieWongED/EddieWongED/README.md

 ### [Multipurpose Online Coding Assessment Platform (MOCAP)](https://github.com/mocaphk)

--   My final year project which is an all-in-one web platform for students to work on their coding assignment in customizable containerized environment using Docker.
+-   My final year project which is an all-in-one web platform for students to work on their coding assignment in a customizable containerized environment using Docker.

 | Repository                                                                | Description                                                                                          |
 | ------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |